bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+The .map method calls a function on every element in an array and outputs a new one.
+    ex. capitalize all names in an array

+The .reduce method reduces all elements in an array to a single value.
+    ex. return the sum of all numbers in an array

+The .filter method creates a new array with all elements that pass a condition.
+    ex. return all numbers greater than 8

 2. Explain the difference between a callback and a higher order function.

+    A callback function is a little baby function that gets passed into a higher order function.
+High order functions house babies.

 3. Explain what a closure is.

+    Closure is when a function looks outside of its scope to read an undefined, local variable.

 4. Describe the four principles of the 'this' keyword.

+    Implicit: 'this' preceeds a dot method and is bound to the object before the dot

+    Explicit: 'this' is bound with .call or .apply

+    Window/Global: 'this' is not yet defined and bound to the window

+    New: 'this' is bound to the instance an object is created within a construtor function

 5. Why do we need super() in an extended class?

+    super() binds the prototypes of a parent class to its subclass

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.